tpampilon/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository was forked and built upon by Ted Pampilon to practice his HTML, CSS, JS, jQuery and AJAX front-end skills, and his Node, Express and MongoDB back-end skills.
+This repository was forked and built upon by Ted Pampilon to practice his HTML, CSS, JS, jQuery and AJAX front-end skills, and his Node and Express skills.

 ## Screenshots